HelpGiveThanks/HGTconfiguration/TGBpermissions.md

 1. [changed] Can create issues, edit basic information on issues reported by the user and close/re-open them
 ![alt 7 Can create issues, edit basic information on issues reported by the user and close:re-open them ](https://raw.githubusercontent.com/HelpGiveThanks/HGTconfiguration/master/images/7 Can create issues, edit basic information on issues reported by the user and close:re-open them.png)

-   1. [changed] 7a Can create new issues
+   1. [DEFAULT] 7a Can create new issues
 ![alt 7a Can create new issues ](https://raw.githubusercontent.com/HelpGiveThanks/HGTconfiguration/master/images/7a Can create new issues.png)

-   1. [changed] 7b Can edit title and description on issues reported by the user
+   1. [DEFAULT] 7b Can edit title and description on issues reported by the user
 ![alt 7b Can edit title and description on issues reported by the user ](https://raw.githubusercontent.com/HelpGiveThanks/HGTconfiguration/master/images/7b Can edit title and description on issues reported by the user.png)

-      1. [changed] 7b1 Can edit issue title on issues reported by the user
+      1. [DEFAULT] 7b1 Can edit issue title on issues reported by the user
 ![alt 7b1 Can edit issue title on issues reported by the user ](https://raw.githubusercontent.com/HelpGiveThanks/HGTconfiguration/master/images/7b1 Can edit issue title on issues reported by the user.png)

-      1. [changed] 7b2 Can edit issue description on issues reported by the user
+      1. [DEFAULT] 7b2 Can edit issue description on issues reported by the user
 ![alt 7b2 Can edit issue description on issues reported by the user ](https://raw.githubusercontent.com/HelpGiveThanks/HGTconfiguration/master/images/7b2 Can edit issue description on issues reported by the user.png)

       1. [changed] 7b3 Can edit steps to reproduce on issues reported by the user